olinjs/olinjs/lessons/02-javascript/HOMEWORK.md

 This is a fun, well-written article on how naming conventions affect the way we think and code: [Execution in the Kingdom of Nouns](http://steve-yegge.blogspot.com/2006/03/execution-in-kingdom-of-nouns.html).

 #### Preclass Reading and Exercise
-Read the first three sections of the [Lesson 3 Readme](https://github.com/olinjs/olinjs/tree/master/lessons/03-express-templates-mongo).
+- Read the first three sections of the [Class 3 README](https://github.com/olinjs/olinjs/tree/master/lessons/03-express-templates-mongo).
 You will be learning about Express, a development framework that is often used together with Node.
-Follow along with the exercises in the Readme to create a "hello world" express application.
+Follow along with the exercises in the Readme to create a "hello world" Express application.
 Make sure that you can access your application in a web browser and be ready to show it to the teaching team next class.
 Note that you only need to do exercises in sections up to and including *Organizing an Express Application* in order to create your "hello world" application.

-Prepare two things you will write down at the beginning of next class in order to help us identify difficult concepts that deserve more attention:
+- Send an email to [olinjs16@gmail.com](olinjs16@gmail.com) with the subject line "Preclass 3" telling us about...
-	* Something in the assignment you felt confident about and easily grasped
+    - Something in the reading you felt confident about and easily grasped
-	  * Something in the reading you're confused about or want to know more about
+    - Something in the reading you're confused about or want to know more about